Tanzania Up Close: Wildlife Safari and the Great Migration

 Day 5

-After breakfast, an armed park ranger will meet us at the lodge for an escorted nature walk through Tarangire National Park.
+An armed park ranger will meet you at the lodge this morning for an escorted nature walk through Tarangire National Park.
+Exploring on foot gives a different perspective of the landscape, and a better look at some of Tarangire's smaller fauna, such as mongooses, dik-diks, hyraxes, and ground-dwelling birds.
 Return to the lodge in time for lunch, followed by free time to rest and enjoy the lodge amenities.
-In the mid-afternoon, return to the park watching wildlife while aboard safari vehicles.
+In the mid-afternoon, return to the park for another wildlife-viewing drive in the safari vehicles.

 Breakfast-Lunch-Dinner included